dzeke/ColoradoRiverCoding/ModelMusings/Support/ModelGuide/ModelGuide-CombinedLakePowellLakeMead.md

 # I**ntroduction**

-This document supports participants to use Colorado River Basin Accounts (Google Sheet model)(Rosenberg, 2022).
-Participants connect to the same Google Sheet (cloud) model and enter individual water conservation and consumption choices and group decisions as model time progresses year-by-year.
-This document provides context information for each individual and group choice and explains how choices build on existing Colorado River management (Appendix A).
+This document supports participants to use a Google Sheet model of Colorado River Basin Accounts (Rosenberg, 2022).
+Participants connect to the same Google Sheet.
+Participants enter individual and group water consumption, conservation, and trade choices as model time progresses year-by-year.
+This document provides context information for each individual and group choice.
+The document also explains how choices build on existing Colorado River management (Appendix A).
 The document also suggest potential values to enter.

 Find quick links to this support information -- the sections and subsections of this document -- in the Model file, *Master* worksheet, Column N.